orospakr/sharpify/README.md

 ### Fetch all Models in a Resource

-This takes care of all the pagination for you.
+This takes care of the API pagination for you (that is, it will make all the potentially multiple requests necessarily to retrieve all of the models).
 Asynchronously iterate over all of the models:

 ```csharp
 await Products.Each((product) => {